Yasuyuki Konno: Club career

 After graduating from Tohoku High School, Konno signed his first professional contract with J1 League side Consadole Sapporo ahead of the 2001 season.
 He spent three seasons in total in Consadole and made 65 league appearances for the men in red and black who were relegated to J2 League for the 2003 season.
 He spent one year playing J2 before heading south to join FC Tokyo in 2004.
 He played more than 250 league games across eight seasons at the Ajinomoto Stadium and helped them lift the J.League Cup in 2004 and 2009 as well as J2 League and the Emperor's Cup in his final season at the club in 2011.

 He moved west to join Gamba Osaka in 2012.
 His first season with the men in blue and black was not a happy one as they were relegated down to Japan's second division following a 17th-place finish in the league.
 They bounced back as champions at the first time of asking with Konno netting four times in 32 games.
 2014 got even better for Gamba as they marked their return to Japan's top flight by winning the domestic treble; lifting the J1 League trophy in addition to the J.League Cup and Emperor's Cup.
 Konno played 46 times and scored twice across all competitions, forming a central midfield partnership with Japan's most capped international player Yasuhito Endō.

 Gamba retained their Emperor's Cup title in 2015 and added the 2015 Japanese Super Cup to their trophy cabinet, defeating Urawa Reds in the final of both competitions, they also reached the semi-finals of the AFC Champions League before going down to Chinese side Guangzhou Evergrande over two legs.
 Konno played 51 times in all competitions in 2015 and scored 6 goals.

 Gamba did not win any silverware between 2016 and 2018, but Konno remained an important figure in the side, missing just one league game in 2016 as Gamba finished 3rd in the final standings.
 Injury forced him out for a spell in 2017 and he was able to make only 24 league appearances before an even longer spell on the sidelines caused him to miss the majority of the first half of the 2018 season.
 Gamba struggled under new head coach, the Brazilian Levir Culpi who was fired midway through the season and replaced by Gamba Osaka U-23 coach Tsuneyasu Miyamoto.
 Miyamoto's appointment coincided with Konno's return from injury and a Gamba side that had spent much of the season in the relegation zone went on a nine-match winning streak in the league and eventually ended up in a comfortable 9th place.

-In July 2019, Konno moved to Júbilo Iwata.
+On 17 July 2019, Konno moved to Júbilo Iwata.

+On 25 January 2022, Konno was announce official transfer to Kantō Div 1 club, Nankatsu SC for 2022 season.